NeeruRathour/CI-project-cookbook/README.md

 ## Credits

-- Google Fonts were used for the project.
 - Lucid is used to create wireframes during the design process and flowchart creation(https://lucid.co/)
 - Logo Created using canva(https://www.canva.com/)
 - This video helped us to inspire the logic :(https://www.youtube.com/watch?v=sBjbty691eI&list=PLXuTq6OsqZjbCSfiLNb2f1FOs8viArjWy)